jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_set_row_height_pixels.rs - Demonstrates setting the height
   for a row in Excel.

+* doc_worksheet_write_blank.rs - Demonstrates writing a blank cell with
+  formatting, i.e., a cell that has no data but does have formatting.

+* doc_worksheet_write_date.rs - Demonstrates writing formatted dates in an
+  Excel worksheet.

+* doc_worksheet_write_datetime.rs - Demonstrates writing formatted
+  datetimes in an Excel worksheet.

+* doc_worksheet_write_formula.rs - Demonstrates writing formulas with
+  formatting to a worksheet.

+* doc_worksheet_write_formula_only.rs - Demonstrates writing formulas with
+  formatting to a worksheet.

 * doc_worksheet_write_number.rs - Demonstrates setting different formatting
   for numbers in an Excel worksheet.